sleepingsociety/transfer-zurich/README.md

 # transfer-zurich

-Repository of the transfer-zurich project mostly used by DAKA and DOOK
+Repository of the transfer-zurich webapplication.
+This repository will be mostly used by DAKA and DOOK.
+Need to set up Github with phpstorm.